UK Mortgages for Expats in Spain

 Navigating the UK mortgage marketplace from Spain entails several challenges:

-• Limited Access to UK Lenders: Many lenders is hesitant to provide mortgages to non-residents due to perceived risks.
+• Limited Access to UK Lenders: Many lenders are hesitant to provide mortgages to non-residents due to perceived risks.

 • Currency Exchange Fluctuations: Earnings in euros or other currencies can complicate affordability calculations.

-• Income Verification: Proving overseas income to UK standards calls for detailed documentation and an understanding of different monetary systems.
+• Income Verification: Proving overseas income to UK standards requires detailed documentation and an understanding of different financial systems.

-• Access to Specialist Lenders: Our comprehensive range of lenders, including all the specialist expat lenders, providing a much greater level of flexibility and understanding for global income streams.
+• Access to Specialist Lenders: Our comprehensive range of lenders, including all the specialist expat lenders, provides a much greater level of flexibility and understanding for global income streams.

-• Tailored Advice: We provide a very personalised service, spending time researching and analysing every client’s personal circumstance and needs to ensure the most appropriate mortgage solutions are delivered.
+• Tailored Advice: We provide a very personalised service, spending time researching and analysing every client’s personal circumstances and needs to ensure the most appropriate mortgage solutions are delivered.

-• Extensive Support: Our team assists provides full support throughout the entire A-Z process, from collecting and uploading of documentation to liaising with lenders, solicitors and estate agents throughout – we do all the legwork and chasing for you and keep you updated at every stage.
+• Extensive Support: Our team provides full support throughout the entire A-Z process, from collecting and uploading documentation to liaising with lenders, solicitors and estate agents – we do all the legwork and chasing for you and keep you updated at every stage.

-• Dedicated Case Manager: Clients are assigned their own dedicated Case manager, who is contacting via direct phone or e-mail to ensure personal assistance is available at all times.
-We don’t operate any call-centres and no voicemail in our business – you’ll be answered by a live person 24/7/365.
+• Dedicated Case Manager: Clients are assigned their own dedicated case manager, contactable via direct phone or email to ensure personal assistance is available at all times.
+We don’t operate any call-centres – you’ll be answered by a live person.

 • 24/7 Updates through the WiiN CRM System: Our innovative WiiN client portal offers real-time application updates, accommodating time zone variations and providing full transparency during the mortgage process.